devdemon/DevDemon-Docs/channel_images/tags/images.rst

 channel=""
 ==============
-Limit the files list to a specific Channel.
+Limit the images list to a specific Channel.

 channel_id=""
 ==============